PhilaNgcamu/problem-solving-challenges/Day-25-Recursion/README.md

 - Practice, practice, practice!
 - See if the smaller version can be solved to figure out if a problem can be solved recursively.
+- Therefore, if it forms a pattern - it is called a recurrence relation, which helps us find the next term if we have the previous term.